Failed Bank Report: Claim FDIC Insured Deposits at Failed Banks

 IndyMac Bank, F.S.B.

-As conservator, the FDIC will transfer all non-brokered insured deposit accounts and substantially all assets of IndyMac Bank, F.S.B. to newly chartered IndyMac Federal Bank, F.S.B.
-FDIC will operate IndyMac Federal to maximize its value for a future sale, and to maintain banking services in the affected communities.
+Successor Bank: The FDIC, as conservator, transferred all non-brokered insured deposit accounts and substantially all assets of IndyMac Bank, F.S.B. to newly chartered IndyMac Federal Bank, F.S.B.
+IndyMac Federal Bank, F.S.B. subsequently merged into OneWest Bank.

 OneWest Bank